Ethiopia Needs to Turn Untapped Bamboo Resources into Use

-Addis Ababa June 7/2019 In spite of owning huge hectares of Bamboo, Ethiopia has not benefited from its potentials, experts in the sector say.
+June 8/2011 In spite of owing huge hectares of Bamboo, Ethiopia has no benefited from its potential, experts in the sector said.

 Despite its abundant bamboo resources the country, has not been able to effectively utilize its bamboo natural endowments.